Petition to the NCAA and American Pro Sports Leagues

 Studies show that Native communities, particularly youth, suffer adverse psychological effects from the continuation of Native mascots and mimicry in popular culture.
 Children grow up with increased anxiety and a compromised self-image because of these harmful names and sporting traditions, which perpetuate stereotypes and mock and devalue the actual, diverse traditions within various Indigenous communities.

-So I ask you, as one with the power to influence and create change for the better in sporting culture and our society as a whole, to listen to affected populations and their allies.
-Please take action to further justice for Native American people by promoting additional adjustments.
+So I ask, as you hold power to influence and create change for the better in sports culture and our society as a whole, to listen to affected populations and their allies.
+Please take action to further justice for Native American People by eliminating the last vestiges of open racism in your game.

 Coming up with new nicknames, new logos, new mascots, and new branding for these teams should be easy.
 Repairing the harm they have wrought will be more difficult.
 I stand with the movement to make that happen, step by step.
 I ask you, and all entities in charge of American sports, to do the same.